mysbryce/mysbryce/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [fx.frame009@gmail.com](mailto:fx.frame009@gmail.com)
-* 🧠  I'm learning Network Security
+* 🧠  I'm not learning anything at this time
-* 🤝  I'm open to collaborating on Networking
+* 🤝  I'm open to collaborating on any topic

 ### Skills